FarmBot/farmbot-mqtt-py/README.md

-# !PUBLIC BETA!

-This package is ready for use, but has not undergone extensive real world testing.
+This package is ready for use but has not undergone extensive real-world testing.

 We appreciate bug reports.